amanbhurji/parkingratecalc/README.md

 A web server in scala using http4s.

-The core business logic of the service can be found in `src/main/scala/aman/spothero/core`.
+The *core business logic* of the service can be found in `src/main/scala/aman/spothero/core`.
 The `api` package defines the http service and `persistence` package manages file & memory based persistence.

+I have also included an undocumented `/metrics` endpoint that tracks the server metrics and additionally two custom metrics -
+ - `pr_success` - tracks successful calculation of rates
+ - `pr_failure` - tracks unsuccessful calculation of rates

-The project is written using intermediate to advanced functional programming concepts that may be a bit unfamiliar.
+The project is written using tagless final programming concepts that is used by the underlying http4s library.
+I recommend the use of the IntelliJ IDE for source browsing.

 Please do not hesitate to reach out and ask any questions

 ## Build Instructions